postcristiano/russia-ukraine-war/README.md

 *Lang: en-US*

 # Russia X Ukraine War 2022
-### Case study with OSINT
+### *A analytics and weak supervision study case with OSINT*

 <img src="./img/banner-ukraine.png">

-Repository for studying OSINT news about the conflict between Russia and Ukraine through analytics techniques and machine learning.
+Repository for sharing OSINT news, datasets and intelligence artifacts created with ML techniques about the conflict between Russia and Ukraine.

 OSINT Source | Twitter
 -------------- | -------------------------